 If you are looking for the top heaters for your grow tents, this article gives you the top picks.
 Before using a heater, remember that it isn’t good to place it inside the tent.

-This Honeywell uber ceramic heater is a compact unit capable of expelling plenty of heat.
+This Dreo Space uber ceramic heater is a compact unit capable of expelling plenty of heat.
 It features Cool Touch Settings with 2 heat settings and thermostat.
 Its power usage is at 1500 watts and has a 3-year limited warranty.
-Honeywell’s heater provides powerful heating ideal for small spaces and used for shorter periods.
+Dreo’s heater provides powerful heating ideal for small spaces and used for shorter periods.

 - Cool to the touch